kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

-Comments about the composed header: the header is composed from scratch. but it clould very well have been copied from an existing FITS header.
+Comments about the composed header: the header is composed from scratch. but it could very well have been copied from an existing FITS header.
 In either case you should verify items **CUNITn** and **CTYPEn** because they are are important.
 In section 2.1.1 of [Ref1]_ we read that in WCSLIB: